Reading Gram Stained Smears From Cultures (Online CE Course)

 Level of Instruction: Basic

-Intended Audience: Clinical laboratory science students, and medical technologists and technicians seeking review, cross training, or continuing education opportunities.
-It is also appropriate for medical students and pathology residents.
+Intended Audience: Clinical laboratory science students, and medical technologists/technicians seeking review, cross-training, or continuing education opportunities.
+Also appropriate for medical students and pathology residents.

-Course Description: This illustrated course cover the basics of reading gram stained smears from cultures, including interpretation of controls, reading, interpreting and reported Gram stained culture smears.
-It is illustrated with numerous images of actual culture Gram stains, and contains numerous interactive quiz questions.
+Course Description: This illustrated course covers the basics of reading Gram-stained smears from cultures, including interpretation of controls, reading, interpreting, and reporting Gram-stained culture smears.
+The course is illustrated with numerous images of actual culture Gram stains and contains many interactive quiz questions.

-Author Credentials: This course was developed by Betty Smith MT (ASCP), Mary Ann Fiene, MSMT(ASCP) and Rukhsana Evans, MSMT(ASCP) and was updated by Education Materials for Health Professionals, Inc.
+Author Credentials: This course was developed by Betty Smith MT (ASCP), Mary Ann Fiene, MSMT(ASCP), and Rukhsana Evans, MSMT(ASCP) and has been updated by Education Materials for Health Professionals, Inc.

 About the Course: This course is part of a series of courses adapted for the web by MediaLab Inc. under license from Educational Materials for Health Professionals Inc. Dayton OH, 45420.
 Copyright EMHP.
-It has been reviewed and revised by MediaLab Inc. in April 2020.
+It has been reviewed and revised by MediaLab Solutions in February 2024.

 How to Subscribe